-Stone Cross Mansion is a Grade II listed mansion on the outskirts of the historic market town of Ulverston, Cumbria.
+Sash window renovation was recently carried out on the sash windows of this old building in Ulverston, Cumbria.
+Stone Cross Mansion is a Grade II listed mansion on the outskirts of the historic market town of Ulverston, in the lovely county of Cumbria.
 The mansion was built in limestone to a Gothic/Scottish Baronial style between 1874-79.

-Sash Windows Northwest are using their specialist expertise to renovate and draught-proof the existing sash windows.
-We are installing slim lite double-glazed units into existing frames, coupled with our draught proofing system to make the windows energy efficient.
-The rotten cills are being replaced in European oak with Accoya splice work.
+Sash Windows Northwest are using their specialist expertise to renovate and draught-proof the existing sash windows on the property.
+We are installing slim lite double-glazed units into existing frames, coupled with our draught proofing system to make the windows more energy efficient.
+The rotten sills are being replaced in European oak with Accoya splice work.
 Ensuring the sash windows are restored back to complete working order, working hand in hand with the architects and conservation officers so that the windows are restored to their former glory.

-This development will ensure that Stone Cross Mansion and it's grounds remain an important heritage asset, restoring it's former public glory to make a positive contribution to the fabric of Ulverston and its historic environment for years to come.
+This development will ensure that Stone Cross Mansion, Cumbria, and it's grounds remain an important heritage asset, restoring it's former public glory to make a positive contribution to the fabric of Ulverston and its historic environment for years to come.

 If you're looking for sash window renovation in Cumbria, or any other area within the North West, then please get in touch here, we'd be happy to help!